Linuxfabrik/monitoring-plugins/check-plugins/rpm-updates/README.md

 ## States

+* OK if the number of available updates is below `--warning`.
-* WARN if the number of updatable packages exceeds the specified threshold value
+* WARN if the number of updatable packages meets or exceeds `--warning` (default: 1).
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics